David00/rpi-power-monitor/cases/factory-assembled-pcb/pi4/aircooled-jpl/README.md

 I have tested the build on Flash Forge Adventurer 4.

 Supports are required for the case.
 Don't forget under the protruding clips near the USB C and audio port of the Pi.
+I used 4 sheels and 100% infill.

 The standsoffs can be glued using a drop of crazy glue.

+Case design based on https://www.printables.com/model/116513-another-raspberry-pi-4-case/files by guytas

-###### Last Updated:  January 27 2024
+###### Last Updated:  February 12 2024